13 Ways to Find a Haunted House

 (If you find others’ abandoned batteries, pick them up and dispose of them responsibly.
 Ghost hunters earn a bad reputation when they leave litter behind.)

-7. People see lights or figures in the windows, when no one is there.
+7. Lights or figures appear when no one is there.

 Yes, this can be a made-up story.
 It’s a common urban legend.